PLEASE SHARE ELECTRONICALLY ♻ DO

 Turn your water heater temperature down.
 You can still enjoy your same hot shower...it

-remember that the gathering, treatment, and delivery of your water requires a
+shortage, remember that the gathering, treatment, and delivery of your water

-you’re using hot water).
-Minimize the use of sprinkler timers that water your
+when you’re using hot water).
+Minimize the use of sprinkler timers that water

 Boycott corporations and organizations that cause the greatest damage our